himanvesh/himanvesh/README.md

 <h2>Currently working:</h2>
 <h4>Technical Support Assistant I</h4>

 Now working as Techinical Support Assistant at [GW Information technology](https://it.gwu.edu/), George Washington University, Washington, DC.
-I build HIPAA Compliant Healthcare software, automation and analyze clinical research data.

-<h4>#100MLProjects 💯</h4>

-__100MLProjects__ is a challenge that I created for myself to get proficient in Machine Learning and Deep Learning by building 100 Projects with increasing complexity, over a period of two years.
-<h4>Software Developer(Graduate Research Assistant)</h4>
+I Provide technical support assistance to departments and users and faculties.
+Walk-in support for IT and software issues.
 <!---
 himanvesh/himanvesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.